Convert Joules per Kilogram-Kelvin to Kilojoules per Kilogram-Kelvin

 How do I convert Joules per Kilogram-Kelvin to Kilojoules per Kilogram-Kelvin?

-The SI unit of specific heat capacity — the energy needed to raise the temperature of 1 kg of material by 1 K. To convert Joules per Kilogram-Kelvin to Kilojoules per Kilogram-Kelvin, multiply by 0.001.
+The SI unit of specific heat capacity (ISO 80000-5 §5-15) — the energy required to raise the temperature of one kilogram of material by exactly one kelvin (= one degree Celsius, since the K and °C have identical interval...
+To convert Joules per Kilogram-Kelvin to Kilojoules per Kilogram-Kelvin, multiply by 0.001.
 For example, 25 J/(kg·K) equals 0.025 kJ/(kg·K).

 How many Kilojoules per Kilogram-Kelvin are in 1 Joule per Kilogram-Kelvin?